atticedit/jukebox-jury/doc/user_stories.md

 ### Story 4

-As a music fanatic who also needs to get things done, I want to view a report on songs I've listened to in order to see what genres and intensity levels allow me to concentrate best.

-##### Usage

-    ruby jury.rb stats

-##### Acceptance Criteria

-* Prints a report of genres, intensities, and combinations of the two, sorted by how often they appear in the list of songs I marked as being good for concentration
-* Ignores genres or intensities with no matching songs

----

-### Story 5

 As a music fanatic who also needs to get things done, I want to view a report on artists in my collection in order to see which are best to listen to while concentrating.